 - A student should only be searched if there are reasonable grounds that they may be in possession of prohibited items such as a vape pen, cigarettes, drugs etc. - During the search there should be no physical contact with the student.
-Instead the student should be asked to empty his pockets and pass his blazer / jacket to a member of staff to search. - Such searches of students should be completed by two members of staff one of whom must be a member of the Leadership Group. - If a school locker is to be searched the permission of the Headteacher, Deputy Head or an Assistant Head needs to be in place and the search must take place with two members of staff and again one of whom should be a member of the Leadership Group.
+Instead the student should be asked to empty his pockets and pass his blazer / jacket to a member of staff to search. - Non-invasive screening may be conducted using a metal-detecting wand, if there are grounds to suspect the student is in possession of a prohibited item (a vape pen, or a mobile phone in an exam are two examples). - Such searches of students should be completed by two members of staff one of whom must be a member of the Leadership Group. - If a school locker is to be searched the permission of the Headteacher, Deputy Head or an Assistant Head needs to be in place and the search must take place with two members of staff and again one of whom should be a member of the Leadership Group.